Accessibility at Auvik

 Accessibility Policy and Multi-Year Accessibility Plan

-The Accessibility for Ontarians with Disabilities Act, 2005 (“the AODA”) and the Accessibility for Manitobans Act (“AMA”) are Provincial Acts with the purpose of developing, implementing, and mandating accessibility standards in order to achieve accessibility for persons with disabilities, with respect to goods, services, facilities, accommodation, employment, buildings, structures, and premises.
+The Accessibility for Ontarians with Disabilities Act, 2005 (“the AODA”) is a Provincial Act with the purpose of developing, implementing, and mandating accessibility standards in order to achieve accessibility for persons with disabilities, with respect to goods, services, facilities, accommodation, employment, buildings, structures, and premises.

 Intent